prymitive/pumpkin/doc/source/tutorial.rst

 If we set new value to an attribute that is part of entry :term:`rdn` it will also rename our entry.
-Note that *cn* field is using :class:`~simpledir.fields.StringField` type, so it is storing unicode string, we must remeber that when we are setting new value::
+Note that *cn* field is using :class:`~pumpkin.fields.StringField` type, so it is storing unicode string, we must remeber that when we are setting new value::

   >>> pg.cn = u'NewCN'